Understanding Haitian Creole: Language or Dialect?

 The Global Influence of Haitian Creole

-Haitian Creole's influence extends beyond the borders of Haiti.
-With significant Haitian communities in the United States, Canada, France, and other countries, the language connects the diaspora with their homeland.
+Haitian Creole's influence extends beyond Haiti's borders.
+With significant Haitian communities in the United States, Canada, France, and other countries, the language serves as a vital connection for the diaspora to their homeland.
 Educational programs and cultural festivals worldwide celebrate and promote the understanding of Haitian Creole.

 Haitian Creole is a Full Language, Not Just a "Creole":